31 January 2022

 - Formal examinations in May 2022 will be held as on-campus invigilated examinations unless expressly indicated otherwise by your faculty.

 - The restaurant facilities will be open for in-person dining or take away service.
 For those choosing to dine in-person, in line with current legislation, they will need to present a copy of their COVID-19 vaccination certificate to the restaurant operator.
 A take-away service will continue to operate for staff and learners without a requirement to present a COVID-19 vaccination certificate.
+Urban Square, the College restaurant, will return to full capacity.
+There will be no requirement to display a COVID Cert to access Urban Square.

 - The College Students’ Union will be open and active, operating in accordance with prevailing public health guidelines.